 Red Bull 400 World Championships

 This unique running event makes great use of the ski jump facilities during the summer.
 Runners must run 400 meters up the ski jump.
 The slope is 37 degrees steep and incredibly challenging.
 If you’re a runner, or just like fun challenges, then you can sign up on the Red Bull website.
-The 2019 event takes place on July 13th.

 E-Bike & Biathlon Adventure Tour